galette/galettedoc/source/installation/windows.rst

 Windows
 =======

-Installation described here rely on `XAMPP <https://www.apachefriends.org/fr/xampp-windows.html>`_; ohter instalaltion methods exists but are not listed here.
+Installation described here rely on `XAMPP <https://www.apachefriends.org/fr/xampp-windows.html>`_; other installation methods exist but are not listed here.

 First of all, download XAMPP on your computer.
 Let's install it under ``C:\xampp``.